 Local roofing companies love where they live and work because it’s where they’ve invested themselves.
 They usually take pride in helping other local homeowners enjoy attractive roofs that boost curb appeal.
 By contrast, non-local crews may only care about getting the job done as fast as possible, willing to take shortcuts because they know they’ll never see you again.

-3. Local Knowledge of Building Codes
+3. Local Knowledge of Roofing Codes

 A roofer from your area understands the local building codes required for your roof replacement.
 Reliable local roofers help keep your home up to code, ensuring your roof replacement is legal and your home retains its value.

-Local contractors are local business owners, living and working alongside you in the community.
+Local roofers are local business owners, living and working alongside you in the community.
 Hiring a local roofing contractor is the same as shopping locally in other industries.
 The money they make goes back into the community you love.

-5. Trusted Reputation
+5. Trusted Roofing Reputation